evmcnb/quartz/content/snippets/Hyperparathyroid.md

 Symptoms from hypercalcaeimia: moans, groans, stones, and bones

 Polydipsia, polyuria and [[Essential hypertension]] are common too.
-Other important associations are renal stones and [[pancreatitis]].
+Other important associations are renal stones and [[full/pancreatitis]].

 ![How to Diagnose Hyperparathyroidism: For Patients and Doctors.](https://www.parathyroid.com/images/Calcium-normogram.gif)